SotaYoshida/IMSRGNet/README.md

 - Python: v3.8.10
 - torch: v2.0.0
 - Julia: v 1.8.5
-    - NuclearToolkit.jl: v0.3.2
+    - NuclearToolkit.jl: IMSRG-Net-v0 branch (=v0.3.3)

-## Note on carrying out IMSRG from files
+## Note on carrying out IMSRG flow from files

 In `NuclearToolkit.jl` v $\geq$ 0.3.2, one can evaluate any IMSRG evolved operators with a specific Magnus operator from files.
 The main API is `hf_main` function in `src/hartreefock.jl` and it takes an optional argument `restart_from_files`.
 See the sample script `sample_script_NuclearToolkit.jl` in this repository for more details.